aniruddhap19/Mobile-phone-enabled-motor-control-system/readme.md

-NOTE:Replace the XXXXXXXXXX with the mobile number that will recieve the isntructions
+NOTE:Replace the XXXXXXXXXX with the mobile number that will recieve the instructions